smkatash/learning-practice/README.md

 In this repository, i re-implemented the simple version of a shell, the interactive user interface with an operating system.
 I tried to learn the layer of programming that understands and executes the commands from user inputs.

-ft_strtok function is re-created that behaves similarly to the tokenizer of <cstring> header.
+ft_strtok function is re-created that behaves similarly to the tokenizer of "cstring" header.
 And included basic handling of signals CTRL-C & CTRL\.

 The basic structure of the implementation is following: